jahedulsumon32/Collaborative-Learning-Platform-/README.md

 ## Installation
+1. Clone this project using: git clone https://github.com/jahedulsumon32/Collaborative-Learning-Platform-.git
+2. Install all dependencies stored in package.json file using: npm install
+3. Then, run the project using: nodemon app
+4. 'http://localhost:8080/users/login' use this url to login into our website
+5. That's it.
+Hope you like our web application.

 ### Table of Contents

   1. Prerequisites
-  2. Installation
-  3. Configuration
+  2. Configuration
-  4. Database Setup
+  3. Database Setup
-  5. Run Migrations
+  4. Run Migrations
-  6. Start the Application
+  5. Start the Application
-  7. Access the Application
+  6. Access the Application